 The Constitution was updated, voted by the membership, approved, and accepted on May, 2016.

-The Bylaws were updated by the Board of Directors on April 30, 2016, and approved and ratified on June 20, 2016.
+The Bylaws were approved and ratified by the Board of Directors on April 30, 2016, and updated December, 2021.